ShinySilver/GDMC_Spigot_Interface/README.md

 # GDMC_Framework_Dev

+A framework to modify the map on a spigot minecraft server from an HTTP interface / Python.
+It uses spark to do most of the network-related stuff, and FastAsyncWorldEdit to actually place the blocks with high performance.

 ## What can we find in this repo?

 In the `GDMC HTTP Interface Plugin/` folder, you'll find the source code of the GDMC HTTP Interface plugin for Spigot.